-On 2 July 2018, the Child Care Benefit and Child Care Rebate was replaced by a single Child Care Subsidy as part of the “Jobs for Famiilies” package.
-The Child Care Subsidy is means tested based on the combined family income, the fortnightly activity of families – such as work, study or volunteering – and the type of service a child attends.*
+The Child Care Subsidy is means tested based on your combined family income, your family fortnightly activities – such as work, study or volunteering – and the type of service your child attends.

 REED has written a paper describing how the “Jobs for Families” Child Care package impacts on Wheatbelt Early Childhood Services, and in particular its Fee Sructure.
 To view this paper please click here.